blukatdevelopment/FPS_Framework/Planning/README.md

 first install using its own database file and database handler with related queries.
 The menu should provide some basic options loaded by the Session upon startup.

-As with the last feature, this one will come with some badly-needed refactors/fixes.
-- Main menu needs a refactor like crazy.
-- Menu system might benefit from some inheritance.
-- menu control mini factories should return their relevant class.

 ## Design
 Each role should have responsibilities laid out in terms of tasks and acceptance